WHAT DOES THE FUTURE HOLD FOR UK PENSIONS’ TAXATION?

 From a taxation perspective, workplace pension schemes can operate in two ways;

 Here all employee contributions are made from net pay after tax has been deducted at each individual’s marginal rate.
-The pension provider will gross up all contributions by 20% and recover this from HMRC at a later date.
-Higher rate tax payers reclaim the additional 20% through self-assessment.
-Those on low incomes who pay no tax effectively receive a 20% bonus.
+The pension provider will gross up all contributions by 25%, which compensates for tax having been deducted at the basic rate of 20%.
+Higher rate tax payers reclaim the difference through self-assessment.
+Those on low incomes who pay no tax effectively receive a 25% bonus.

 Despite its name, contributions here are made from gross pay before tax is deducted.
 All contributions are therefore made with relief already applying at the marginal rate applicable for each member.
 This means that higher rate tax payers do not need to recover the difference through self-assessment, but those on the lowest incomes lose out on the 20% bonus entirely.